Restricting Access to Web Pages

 This means that any users on CSE systems will have access to the underlying files as well.

-If you want to ensure that random CSE users won't have access to your content, you will need to lock down the file permisions, while still granting access to the webserver.
+If you want to prevent this, you will need to lock down the file permissions, while still granting access to the webserver.

 Usage: